 We spend a second day at Zion.
 We recommend that you ride the Zion Canyon Scenic Drive.
 The Drive is closed to most vehicles.
 The ride today is an 18 mile out and back with 1200 feet of climbing.
 You can visit Zion, hike and check out the town of Springdale.
 Be sure to bring waterproof river shoes if you want to hike Zion’s most popular hike, the Narrows.
 Dinner is on your own in Springdale.

 We leave Zion and Springdale on our way back to St. George.
 We will stay at the Inn at Entrada, a golf resort to the northwest of town.
 The riding is 51 miles with about 2200 feet up and 3200 feet down.
 We will enjoy a group dinner at the resort.

 |Day 8, Saturday||

-We will offer a loop ride around St. George.
+We will offer several loop rides around St. George.
 Stop for lunch and enjoy some pie in the tiny town of Veyo.
 After lunch you will ride along a bike path through Snow Canyon State Park where you will pass through beautiful orange sandstone cliffs and ride along ancient lava fields.
-We offer a long ride of 59 miles with 3500 feet elevation.
-Shorter loop rides are also available.
+We offer rides from 17 to 58 miles.
 Or you can forego riding and simply enjoy the lovely scenery and pool at the resort.
 You can even play a round of golf.
 We will enjoy one last group dinner at the resort.

 |Day 9, Sunday||Our tour ends after breakfast.
 We can take you from the Inn to either the St. George Municipal Airport or into the town where you can take a shuttle to Las Vegas or continue your adventure by driving to the Grand Canyon or Lake Powell.
 (Both are within a four hour drive from St. George.)|